 - Lacks an AC output

-Factors to Consider When Buying a TIG Welder for Beginners
+Factors to Consider When Buying the Best TIG Welders for Beginners

 If you wish to place our reviews aside for a moment, there are a number of factors that you should consider when shopping for a quality TIG welder.
 These include features like the amperage range, AC/DC options, duty cycle, and more.

 This may be the most important aspect you consider as it determines the type of material you can work with.

 Of course, there’s a chance you’ll have to get a more expensive machine with greater amperage, but you can find value-driven ones with a good range.

 Consider the welding jobs you need to perform first, and from there, you can better narrow down your options.